What is auto liability insurance?

 The two types of auto liability: Primary vs. non-trucking

 Auto liability falls under the category of primary liability if you have a federal filing and are operating under your own authority.
-Your federal filing is what allows you to operate under your own authority and cross state lines with goo
+Your federal filing is important.

 If you are not operating under your own authority, this coverage falls under the category of non-trucking liability.
 Non-trucking can cover you if you are not under dispatch, if you’re using your truck for personal use, or if there is no other entity that is responsible for you and your truck.
-Bobtail, deadhead, and unladen coverage are all forms of non-trucking liability.
+Bobtail, deadhead, non-trucking liability, and unladen coverage are similar.

 What does auto liability cover?